 - Express gratitude.
 Remember to thank your employer for the opportunities you have been given during your tenure.
 This is also a good moment to express your gratitude for the years you have worked there.
 If you're not leaving on the best of terms, there's no need for this section.

 - Offer assistance.
 Offer to help the company during the two-week transition.
 You might offer to train a new employee, for example, or to write a description of your daily work responsibilities and/or unfinished projects for your successor.

 - Ask any questions.
 This is also an opportunity to ask any questions about compensation or benefits, such as where or when you will receive your last paycheck.
-You should send the email to both your employer and to the Human Resources office.
+You should send the email to both your manager and to the Human Resources office.
 Human Resources will be able to answer these kinds of questions.

 - Provide contact information.
 You might want to include any non-company email address or other forms of contact information so that your employer can get in touch with you in the future.

-- Edit, edit, edit.
+- Proofread and edit.
 Be sure to thoroughly proofread your email, fixing any spelling or grammar errors.
 Also, make sure that the date you give for your last day of work is correct.
 Even though you are leaving the company, you want your last email to be professional and polished.